 Classroom Management and Behavior

 Harsh punishment and stringent discipline will not work for Native Students.
 Many Native adults respect their child’s individuality and their control over their own persons.
-Some techniques used by Native adults are ignoring the misbehavior, indirectly referring to the issue, praise for honorable behavior works much better on Native children than punishment.
+Some techniques used by Native adults are ignoring the misbehavior or indirectly referring to the issue.
+Praise for honorable behavior works much better on Native children than punishment.

 Correct behavior teachings are traditionally done by a grandparent.
 Grandparents are seen as the disciplinarian of the family and also teach moral behavior, character education, and self-reliance.
 Native children are rarely, if ever, struck by an adult for misbehavior.